Enhancing Your Unique Beauty: Asian Ethnic Rhinoplasty

 This technique uses natural cartilage found in your own body to mold and restructure the nose.
 The injected cartilage can bring the bridge into a higher position and give the nose tip a better definition.

-- Loss of sensation in the nose area
+- Numbness or altered sensation in the nasal area

 Dr Kleid believes that a successful nose surgery not only gives you a better-looking nose but also ensures your nose functions properly as well.
 It’s very important that you choose a plastic surgeon who prioritizes both your aesthetic and health concerns.